The cliffs at Loop Head Lighthouse is one of the most popular places to visit in Clare.

 About Loop Head Lighthouse

-The Loop Head Lighthouse is located quite dramatically right on the edge of the peninsula.
-There has been a lighthouse on the site since 1670.
+Loop Head Lighthouse stands dramatically on the edge of the tip of the wild Loop Head Peninsula and it has been guiding ships since 1670.

-The lighthouse was eventually converted to electric operation in 1971 and then completely automated in 1991.
-It’s one of 70 lighthouses operated by the Commissioners of Irish Lights around the coast of Ireland for maritime safety.
+Converted to electricity in 1971 and automated in 1991, the lighthouse is one of 70 operated by the Commissioners of Irish Lights.

 Things to do at Loop Head

-If you’re visiting the Loop Head Peninsula in 2024, you’re in luck – there’s plenty to see and do here (more on that later).
+If you’re visiting the Loop Head Peninsula, you’re in luck – there’s plenty to see and do.

 In this section, we look at the various things to do at the lighthouse, from the Loop Head drive to the tour.